s-guenther/photobooth/README.md

 - Add comprehensive documentation
 - Move to python3 (yes, its still in python2.7)
-- Put a few pictures etc. into ram instead of loading them from filesystem every single frame (!) (with the newly introduced background image, the raspberry pi is at the limits of its capabilities + all this read access can't be good for sd card lifetime)
 - Complete rewrite from "Fortran Style State Machine" to sane object oriented design